 Why it Matters

-This rule defines the streams and wetlands that are protected by the Clean Water Act.
-A narrow definition would leave wetlands and intermittent streams vulnerable to pollution from things like concentrated animal feedlots (CAFOs), industrial facilities, and urban stormwater.
+This rule defines which streams and wetlands are protected by the Clean Water Act.
+A narrow definition would leave many wetlands and intermittent streams vulnerable to pollution from sources like concentrated animal feeding operations (CAFOs), industrial facilities, and urban stormwater.
 It would also constrain pollution prevention efforts by the Environmental Protection Agency (EPA) and the Army Corps of Engineers (USACE), which permits work affecting wetlands.

 On February 6, 2018 EPA finalized a delay of the effective date of the 2015 Obama administration rule for two years, to February 6, 2020, spurring legal challenges.

 On January 9, 2001, the Supreme Court issued an opinion in Solid Waste Agency of Northern Cook County (SWANCC) v.
 Army Corps of Engineers, No. 99-1178.
-SWANCC had sued the Army Corps for not allowing it to discharge waste into a wetland.
-The Court agreed that “navigable waters” covered by the Clean Water Act did not extend to isolated wetlands but only included navigable rivers, their tributaries, and adjacent wetlands.
-This upset the common understanding of the scope of the Clean Water Act.
+SWANCC had sued the Army Corps for not allowing it to construct a landfill in an area with a variety of ponds and wetlands that were not connected to navigable waters.
+The Court agreed that the definition of “navigable waters” for the purpose of the Clean Water Act did not extend to isolated wetlands but only included navigable rivers, their tributaries, and adjacent wetlands.

 On June 19, 2006, the Supreme Court further muddied the waters in United States v.
 Rapanos, Nos.
 04-1034 AND 04-1384.
 There, the federal government initiated an enforcement action against a real estate developer for filling in wetlands without a permit.
 Four justices said that Clean Water Act jurisdiction extends only to “relatively permanent, standing or continuously flowing bodies of water” connected to navigable rivers, and connected wetlands.
-Justice Kennedy joined these four justices in declining to enforce the Clean Water Act against the developer, but he would have extended Clean Water Act protection for any wetland with a “significant” nexus to navigable waters.
+Justice Kennedy joined these four justices in declining to enforce the Clean Water Act against the developer, but he would have extended Clean Water Act protection for any wetland with a “significant nexus” to navigable waters.
 Without a majority for either test, Clean Water Act coverage was unclear.
+Courts have generally applied both tests, predominantly relying on Justice Kennedy’s “significant nexus” approach.

 A EPA and USACE published a final new Clean Water Rule on June 29, 2015.
 This rule defines which wetlands and streams are subject to protection under the Clean Water Act.
 It was intended to take effect on August 28, 2015.